 No. Ordinarily, the Final Account is approved, and then distribution is made to the minor.
 This process takes 60-90 days after the minor has become 18 because a final account must be prepared and filed, reviewed by the auditing staff, and approved by the Court.
 When the assets are paid to the emancipated minor, the guardian must get a signed receipt and file it in the Probate Division with the auditor who audited the final account.

 If a ward has died, a Notice of Death should be filed as soon as possible to alert the Court and other interested persons.
 A final Report of Guardian must then be filed within 60 days.
 If you have already reported the ward’s date of death in the final guardianship report, a Suggestion of Death is still required to ensure proper docketing of the ward’s date of death by Court staff.
-Suggestions of Death should contain a certificate of service so that other parties are informed that the ward has died.

 Yes, the rate is usually $45 per hour when the Court grants such petitions for compensation from the Guardianship Fund.
 If the individual has specific qualifications or specialized training that justify a higher rate of compensation, those qualifications or the specialized training should be explained in detail in the petition for compensation.
 Note that requests for compensation for a person functioning as second chair are not likely to be approved.